nabz78350/backtesting/ReadMe.md

 # Backtesting - L/S SP500 equities

 This a short repo that contains some backtests on simple strategies.
-The universe of investment is the SP500 historical composition since 2008.
+The universe of investment is the SP500 historical composition since 2008 (I couldn't find universe composition before that)

 ## Table of Contents
 - [Project Overview](#project-overview)